-You can use the first author surname 'et al.' for in-text citations for multiple authors
+Use the first author surname 'et al.' for In-text citations for multiple authors

 If you refer to a source which you have not read, but which is mentioned in a source you have read, you cite both in your in-text reference but include only the work you have actually read in the full reference list at the end.

 Use the phase 'quoted in' or 'cited in' depending on whether the author of the work you are reading is directly quoting or summarising from the original.

 In text examples: